 Is there SWAG?
 You betcha!
-All Runners registered by April 8th will be guaranteed, as part of their race registration, an Arlington Bunny Hop cotton Tee.
+All Runners registered by midnight April 7th will be guaranteed, as part of their race registration, an Arlington Bunny Hop cotton Tee.

 What about water?
 Courtesy of our Sponsors, Columbia Gardens Cemetery, and our volunteers, water stations on the route will be availabe in the Cemetery (1.75 miles) and at the Bridges facility (2.9 miles).
 You also can get water and snacks at the end of the race at the church.

 How fast are the runners?
 This is a Bunny Hop, not a chicken race!
 You can do it!
 To avoid congestion, the start will be divided into groups including competitive runners, fitness/frequent runners, joggers/recreational runners and walkers/strollers/dogs.